mikebowler/jekyll_jirametrics/quickstart.md

 ## 4. Find your board and its columns

-List the boards your account can see:
+List the boards your account can see (sorted by name):

 ```
 jirametrics boards
 ```

+If that's a long list, narrow it with a case-insensitive name filter, for example `jirametrics boards --name "mobile*"`.

 Find the one you want and note its id, then look at its columns: